 Even though it blamed the rebellion of Serb separatists in 1991 for the destruction, displacement and enormous human suffering endured by its people during the war, Croatia also had to remove obstacles to the return of Serb refugees.

 In December 2008, Croatia ran into turbulence when neighbouring Slovenia blocked its accession negotiations with the EU due to a bilateral dispute over the demarcation of the two countries' maritime border and a few scraps of land.
 After a year of squabbling, in September 2009 the two finally agreed to a compromise formula brokered by Sweden, then holding the EU presidency: international arbitrators would make a binding decision, but the process would start only once Croatia's EU accession treaty was signed.
 (In October 2011, the Croatian parliament adopted a Declaration on European Values which states that Croatia would not use bilateral issues to block other Balkan countries' accession negotiations.)

 Growing scepticism towards EU enlargement in countries like Germany and France increased the pressure on the candidate states.
 EU members began to impose specific conditions for the opening and closing of negotiation chapters (so-called opening and closing benchmarks).
 Furthermore, more emphasis than in earlier enlargements was placed on the implementation of new legislation.
-Even now that the accession treaty is signed, Croatia's performance will be closely monitored until it officially becomes a member.

 On 22 January 2012 Croatian citizens voted in a referendum on Croatia's accession to the EU.
 Two-thirds supported Croatia's EU membership.